pelotom/unionize/README.md

         : todo
     ),
   },
-  // default; if not provided the above cases will be typechecked
+  // default; if not provided, cases will be typechecked for exhaustiveness () => state
-  // for exhaustiveness
-  () => state
 )(action);